Sheeta-Official/Sheeta-Mobile-Releases/README.md

 - **Cross-Platform Accessibility:** Sheeta is available on both Android and iOS, ensuring everyone can join in the fun of photo sharing.

+## Join our Beta Testing Community on WhatsApp

+Be part of our exclusive Sheeta Beta Testing Community on WhatsApp!
+Share your feedback, report issues, and connect with fellow testers.
+[Join Now](https://chat.whatsapp.com/HOgrtctbuuC5bVuP7QHcab) (Include the link to your WhatsApp group invitation here)

 ## Visit Our Website

 Explore more about Sheeta on our website: [Sheeta Website](https://norasahmedx.web.app/mobile/sheeta.html).
 Get the latest updates, announcements, and additional resources.